DracoBlue/PhpDebugToolbar/README.md

 - 1.3-dev
   - fixed issue with already initialized propel connection
   - fixed that sometimes loading the database query tab crashed
+  - fixed that sometimes the overall db/memory/time sum was incorrect
   - display rows, time and memory in database tab
   - added rows, affected_rows, time and memory for db queries in propel